true-while/AI-102-Design-Implement-AI-Solution/Module-Two/README.md

-This folder contains the lab files for Module Two Implement Computer Vision Solutions.
+This folder contains the lab steps for Module Two, Implement Computer Vision Solutions.